 Then there’s a school block which seems to be near the nurses block, and it has its own playground.
-This is where the “non-communicating” children play, presumably ASD children.
+This is where the “non-communicating” children play, presumably children on the autistic spectrum.

 The art therapy and occupational therapy areas are filmed with young patients present.
 The occupational therapist seems to be cleaning up rather than interacting with the young boy or taking any notice of the camera.

 The television area was in the process of being turned upside down by a group of young boys making a softplay area out of the soft chairs.
 Meanwhile one boy shoots at them with a replica gun.
 They are laughing and having a good time.